b-ryan/b-ryan.github.io/content/pandora-and-xmonad.md

----
+Title: Pandora and Xmonad
-title: Pandora and Xmonad
+Date: 2013-02-17
-date: '2013-02-17'
+Category: Programming
-description:
+Tags: pandora, xmonad, pianobar
-categories:
+Author: Buck Ryan
-tags: [pandora xmonad pianobar]
+Summary:
----
+Status: draft

 I started using [xmonad](http://xmonad.org) a few months ago.
 I'm trying to do my best to never use a mouse.
 I'm also very into automating things.